CDC Public Health Data and ArcGIS Online

 As people age, they tend to have more health problems than they did when they were younger.
 As such, places that have a higher proportion of older residents will tend to have higher rates of health conditions that affect older people.
 This can skew the results of analysis or visualization by indicating that a particular area has been unusually affected by a health condition when the reality is that there are simply more senior citizens there.

-As with the choice of rates over counts, age-adjusted rates allow comparisons of different areas or places to determine which areas are being most severely affected by a specific health condition.
+As with the choice of rates over counts, age-adjusted rates allow comparisons of different areas or places to determine which areas have unusually high or low rates of a specific health condition rather than just where there are large numbers of older residents.

 If you are a local public health official attempting to target the maximum number of people with an intervention, counts or crude rates might be more appropriate than age-adjusted rates.
 However, if you are making some kind of comparison or analysis involving different areas and/or time periods, age-adjusted rates are usually more appropriate.